-Associate Professor of Comparative Literature; B.A., University of Toledo; M.A., City University of New York; Ph.D., Johns Hopkins University.
+Associate Professor of Comparative Literature; Director of Humanities; B.A., University of Toledo; M.A., City University of New York; Ph.D., Johns Hopkins University.

 Michael D. Golden

 Professor of Music Composition and Theory; Director of Creative Arts Program; B.M., M.M., University of Oregon; D.M.A., University of Washington.